 How To Permanently Remove A Window Restrictor

-Window Restrictors are fitted by screwing part of the mechanism to the fixed window frame, wall or cill and the other part to the opening window frame.
+Removeable Window Restrictors are fitted by screwing part of the mechanism to the fixed window frame, wall or sill and the other part to the opening window frame.

-To remove a window safety restrictor, either to replace it, or because it’s no longer needed is a quick and easy DIY job.
-Simply use a screwdriver to remove the two body compartments attached to the opening window frame and the fixed cill, wall or window.
+To remove a window safety restrictor, either to replace it or because it’s no longer needed is a quick and easy DIY job.
+Simply use a screwdriver to remove the two-body compartments attached to the opening window frame and the fixed sill, wall or window.

 Over-ride A Window Restrictor